Last Updated on November 14, 2022 by Matt

 User manual

 The user manual for the GoTrax G4 is not too long, and not too boring, so I recommend skimming over it at least to make sure you are not missing out on some important specifics for your unit.
-It includes tips about proper usage, riding, maintenance, and also explains all the console functions.
+It includes tips about proper usage, riding, and maintenance, and also explains all the console functions.

-When the throttle is held down for 8 seconds, the cruise control mode is activated, and the scooter will move on its own even if you don’t hold the throttle (using the brake disengages the cruise control).
-While cruise control is active, the scooter will beep to let you know, and display the cruise control icon on the screen.
+When the throttle is held down for 8 seconds, the cruise control mode is activated, and the scooter will move on its own even if you don’t hold the throttle

 When the scooter is on, holding the power button for 3 seconds toggles the lights on and off.

-The scooter has two speed modes (L1 and L2), and while in the first speed mode, the speed is limited to 15 mph / 25.5 kmh.
+The scooter has two-speed modes (L1 and L2), and while in the first speed mode, the speed is limited to 15 mph / 25.5 kmh.

-This is a kick-to-start scooter, so a light kick off the ground is required before you can get going.
 Opinions on this matter differ, but I believe this is a great safety feature, and it also does wonders for the battery over the long run, so it’s an overall win.

 Folding and unfolding